 First of all, let me give it to you straight.
 You could do this project and cut it all out by hand.
 But it’ll definitely take way more than an hour.
 If you have a cutting machine like a Cricut, now’s the time to break it out.
 If you don’t but you’ve been considering it, check out all of our other Cricut projects to see the kind of things you could make.
 Another route to try is purchasing tiny alphabet stickers from a craft store if you don’t want to cut out the letters.
 I can’t comment on how stickers would work, as I’ve only tried vinyl.
 But give it a shot if you like!
 (More food for thought: you could skip the typography Easter egg idea entirely and just use any cute stickers!)

 Step 1: Design and cut your letters into phrases that you love.
-If you like mine, you can download the file right here!
+If you like mine, you can download the file below!
 Upload it to the Cricut design space and cut, or print it onto your vinyl and cut out the letters by hand.
 Set your letters aside.

 Step 2: If you’re working with real eggs, hard boil them and allow them to cool.
 If you’re working with faux eggs, obviously skip this step (unless you want to be the crazy person boiling fake eggs).